Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SystemBootstrapping/README.md

 - The prefab the system is placed on is inside a Resources/Systems folder.

 The SystemLocator can now load the prefab systems from the resources folder and place them in this first scene loaded.
+Retrieval of the System instance can be done using the SystemLocator's Get function e.g. "SystemLocator.Instance.Get<MusicSystem>()".

 ### Features